Jordan Dangerfield

-Jordan Isaac Aldon Dangerfield (born December 25, 1990) is an American football safety who is currently a free agent.
-He played college football at Towson and was signed as an undrafted free agent by the Buffalo Bills in 2013.
-Dangerfield has also been a member of the Brooklyn Bolts of the FXFL.
+Jordan Isaac Aldon Dangerfield (born December 25, 1990) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Towson Tigers and was signed as an undrafted free agent by the Buffalo Bills in 2013.
+Dangerfield was also a member of the Brooklyn Bolts of the FXFL.

 Early and personal life

 Dangerfield was born in Elmont, New York, and is a member of the Ethiopian Jewish community.

 He attended Royal Palm Beach High School in Royal Palm Beach, Florida, where he played football as a receiver and defensive back, was named to Palm Beach Post and Sun-Sentinel first-team as a junior and senior, and received second-team All-Florida honors as a senior in 2008.
 He then attended Hofstra University, for whom he played in eight games, and after it closed its football program he attended Towson University.
 In 2010 for Towson he was named first-team All-CAA and first-team All-ECAC, as well as first-team All-American by College Sports Journal, and was named Towson University's Male Athlete of the Year.
 In 2011 he was named first-team All-Colonial Athletic Association, and in 2012 he was named pre-season All-CAA and earned third-team pre-season All-America honors from The Sports Network.

 After entering professional football, he chipped away at remaining classes at Towson and in 2019 earned his degree.